ZooDAO-Project/arbitrum-battles/README.md

 * 1st stage: Staking and unstaking of nfts, claiming rewards from previous epochs.
-* 2nd stage: Voting for nft with dai.
+* 2nd stage: Voting for nft with stablecoins
 * 3rd stage: Pairing of nft for battle.
-* 4th stage: Boosting\voting for nft with Zoo.
+* 4th stage: Boosting\voting for nft with LPs, which contain Zoo
 * 5th stage: Random request and Choosing winners in pair.

 ## Technology
 ZooDAO uses several technologies to provide its services:

 - **Aragon**: ZooDAO integrates Aragon to provide true autonomy and fairness to the DAO.
-- **Chainlink's VRF**: This technology guarantees fair play by providing true randomness to Battle outcomes.
 - **DeFi protocols**: ZooDAO builds on DeFi protocols to deliver users organic yield, which underpins their rewards.